nikikust/RWC_Map_v2/README.md

-# RailWayCraft Map, version 2
+# RailwayCraft Map, version 2
 This is a database program for RWC.

+**Important!** To get a database you need to be a RWC Discord member (contact me: nikikust)!
+To succesfully run a program you need "data.rr" file and Maps folder.

 ---